-You can claim ESA while you're working if your work coach agrees that you’re doing permitted work.
+You can claim Income Related Employment and Support Allowance (ESA) while you're working if your work coach agrees that you’re doing permitted work.
 You must also be working for less than 16 hours and earning under £131.50 a week.
-You cannot claim ESA if you’re above these limits.
+You cannot claim Income Related ESA if you’re above these limits.

 You may be able to claim: